Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 .. class:: centered

-        *Figure: Lake drop scenario results for bore butterfields.*
+        *Figure: Lake drop scenario results for Bore Butterfields.*

 MT3d component analysis during low lake levels (3d_v1d model)
 ---------------------------------------------------------------

-Given the performance of the model during the historic low lake levels, we also present the MT3d component analysis for the steady state 3d_v1d model where Lake Hawea levels are below the invert level.
+Given the performance of the model during the historic low lake levels, we also present the MT3d component analysis for the steady state 3d_v1d model where Lake Hāwea levels are below the invert level.
 The results are shown below.

 .. figure:: ../historical_investigation/mt3d_indicator_scenarios/plots/joint/all_str.png
    :height: 800 px